On the stability of the infinite Projected Entangled Pair Operator ansatz for driven-dissipative 2D lattices: Conclusion

-One alternative approach is to adapt the Full Update (FU) iPEPS algorithm~\cite{jordan2008classical, orus2014practical,jordan2011studies,bruognolo2017tensor} to the Lindblad time evolution of mixed states.
-For closed systems, the FU scheme~\cite{jordan2008classical,lubasch2014algorithms,orus2014practical} achieves an optimal truncation by using a variational update scheme that computes the full environment at every step.
-Since the Liouvillian evolution involves non-Hermitian operators, an issue here is to find a reliable non-Hermitian algorithm that could substitute the alternating least-squares scheme used in the two-site variational minimization in the standard FU algorithm.
-There are, however, recent works on time evolution in closed systems~\cite{hubig2019time,kshetrimayum2019time,Hubig2020evaluation,kshetrimayum2020quantum} for which FU presents problems with stability, meaning SU can be more accurate.
 A closely related idea is to consider a global variational search algorithm that targets the null eigenstate $\ket{\rho}$ of either Liouvillian $\mathcal{L}$ or a Hermitian positive semidefinite object $\mathcal{L}^{\dagger} \mathcal{L}$; such approaches were successfully used in one dimension~\cite{cui2015variational,mascarenhas2015matrix}, and extension of these methods to iPEPO has been discussed in Ref.~\cite{weimer2019simulation}.
 Solving the variational problem with $\mathcal{L}^{\dagger} \mathcal{L}$ is particularly appealing since it allows reusing the standard and robust Hermitian optimization algorithms.
 However, even when $\mathcal{L} = \sum_{l} \mathcal{L}_{l,l+1}$ contains only nearest-neighbour terms, the product $\mathcal{L}^{\dagger} \mathcal{L} = \sum_{l,r} \mathcal{L}^{\dagger}_{l,l+1} \mathcal{L}_{l+r,l+r+1}$ will introduce highly nonlocal terms.
 While this is manageable in 1D~\cite{cui2015variational}, for 2D the nonlocal couplings may easily lead to unfeasibly large bond dimensions.
 This may perhaps be adressed by truncating the range of these nonlocal terms as has been discussed in 1D~\cite{gangat2017steady}.
 In addition, variational optimization iPEPO approaches would require computationally expensive tensor contractions involving both the iPEPS representing $\ket{\rho}$ and the iPEPO representing either $\mathcal{L}$ or $\mathcal{L}^{\dagger} \mathcal{L}$.

 A more promising approach, also discussed in Ref.~\cite{weimer2019simulation} may be to extend novel variational iPEPS techniques for ground state calculations in 2D introduced in Refs.~\cite{vanderstraeten2016gradient, corboz2016variational}, optimizing iPEPS tensors using tangent space methods or by solving a local generalized eigenvalue problem.
 Notably, both approaches avoid the need to construct a full PEPO for the Hamiltonian.
 Adapting these algorithms to either $\mathcal{L}$ or $\mathcal{L}^{\dagger} \mathcal{L}$ could dramatically reduce the computational costs that limit the practical use of variational iPEPS methods.
 The global variational optimization could also offer a potentially much more robust way of finding the NESS of $\mathcal{L}$ than one could hope to achieve with the standard iPEPS algorithm relying on two-body updates.